Lake House Chicago

 At the very center of the renovation of this property, developed by Saratoga Investors, a Chicago-based real estate development firm, is their commitment to re-establish Lake House as a gem of the Streeterville neighborhood by reflecting this area’s serene and stately qualities.
 Located in Lake Michigan’s curve, Lake House will become a retreat blocks from the hustle and bustle of Chicago’s Magnificent Mile.

-Eckenhoff Saunders provided architectural and interior design for the project slated to receive its first guest in the Spring of 2022.
+Eckenhoff Saunders provided architectural and interior design for the project.
 Along with the more refined design elements, the entire building received life-safety upgrades and a complete replacement of the elevators to bring the building infrastructure up to contemporary standards.